Keratoconus Treatment in Honolulu & Maui

-Click here for more on Corneal Transplants at EyeSight Hawaii.
+Click here for more information on Corneal Transplants at EyeSight Hawaii.

 Corneal Collagen Cross Linking

-This promising new procedure has enjoyed success in Europe and FDA trials are beginning here in the United States.
+This promising new procedure has enjoyed success in Europe and is now FDA-approved in the United States.

-In these US studies, the corneal epithelium is removed and riboflavin, or Vitamin B2, drops are applied to the eye.
+During the corneal collagen cross-linking procedure the corneal epithelium is removed and riboflavin, or Vitamin B2, drops are applied to the eye.
 Once the cornea has been saturated with the riboflavin, it is exposed to UVA light.
 The light and the riboflavin interact and produce oxygen molecules.
 These molecules cause chemical bonds to form between and within the corneal collagen fibrils, resulting in the fibrils becoming more stiff and the cornea more stable.
+Find out more here.